bvoc59/principles_of_optimal_control/README.md

 ```

 # Running Examples
 Examples are nothing more than Jupyter Notebooks.
-For instance, to launch the  `unconstrined_minimization.ipynb` example, run the following command:
+For instance, to launch the  `unconstrained_minimization.ipynb` example, run the following command:

 ```
 jupyter notebook examples/unconstrained_minimization.ipynb